-Blowout bars are becoming more and more popular as self care becomes more of a priority for people in an increasingly stressful world.
-You’ll find them in major metropolitan areas, but they've cropped up nearly everywhere.
+Blowout bars are becoming more and more popular, as self care is becoming more of a priority for people in an increasingly stressful world.
+Whether you're looking for a moment to treat yourself, or looking for expertise (and maybe a bit of star treatment) while preparing for an important event, getting your hair cleaned and style can be the perfect way to (literally) wash away your worries for 45 minutes or so.
+You’ll certainly find these blowout bars in major metropolitan areas, but we're pleased to see that they've cropped up nearly everywhere.
 Leading the charge, of course, is Drybar.

 The basic idea behind Drybar is no cuts, no color, just blowouts.
 Prices vary, because you can go to a Drybar in 25 states (and Vancouver.)
-The blowouts generally cost $45 outside of major cities and $49 in New York and California, although if you want add-ons you'll be paying for them.
-The things that don't factor into the cost are how short or long your hair is, hair texture, and if you use additional styling products or tools.
-An updo will run you $99.
+The blowouts generally cost $45 outside of major cities and $49 in New York and California, while add-ons, like intricate braids, come with an extra charge.
+The things that don't factor into the cost is your hair length, texture, and if you use additional styling products or tools.
+An updo will traditionally run you $99.

 What to Expect Before the Appointment